Tanmay-Surve/E-Commerce/README.md

 - **MySQL**: Relational database to store user, product, and order data..
 - **Bootstrap**: For frontend styling.
 - **Maven**: Dependency management and build tool.

-Build the project using Maven: mvn clean install

-Run the application:
-mvn spring-boot:run